 Smallholder farmers growing tomatoes for HUL have also benefitted from similar training initiatives.
-Till date, we have reached out to over 8,000 smallholder farmers who grew tomatoes on more than 11,000 acres of land.
+Till date, we have reached over 8,000 smallholder farmers who grew tomatoes on more than 11,000 acres of land.

-Our Kwality Wall's mobile vending initiative, ‘I am Wall’s’, has provided entrepreneurship opportunities to 10,500 people across India.
-This programme has helped vendors to become self-sufficient micro-entrepreneurs selling ice creams on the move helping us reach more consumers on the street.
-It equips people with skills such as sales, customer service and problem solving.
-It provides many young people with work experience as they step into the job market.
+Our Kwality Wall's mobile vending initiative, ‘I am Wall’s’, has provided entrepreneurship opportunities to over 14,500 people across India.
+This programme has helped vendors become self-sufficient micro-entrepreneurs selling ice creams on the move helping us reach more consumers on the street.
+It equips people with skills such as sales, customer service and problem-solving and provides many young people with work experience as they step into the job market.